Bear, Turkey, Feral Hog, Alligator & Small Game

 Feral hogs can carry infectious diseases that are transmissible to people.
 To avoid possible exposure: wear plastic gloves when field-dressing feral hogs; wash hands with soap and hot water immediately afterwards; avoid direct contact with blood and reproductive organs; cook thoroughly; and properly dispose of all waste.

 Please visit our website, GoOutdoorsGeorgia.com for complete alligator hunting rules and regulations.

 Check Your Alligator: Harvested alligators must be reported through Georgia Game Check within 24 hours (see Hunting Information).

-Quota Process: Alligator harvest is permit only.
+Quota Process: Alligator harvest is by permit only.
 To enter the selection process, log into your account at GoOutdoorsGeorgia.com.

 Application Period: June 1 - July 15